micheleantonazzi/ros_cuda_door_recognizer/README.md

 ## Algorithmic approach

 In order to detect a door, the program uses techniques of image processing.
 In this way some filters are applied to images captured by camera.
 The first step is to apply the Canny filter in order to find the edges in the image.
-To apply this filter is composed by some different steps:
+This filter is composed by some different steps:

 * **gray scale:** first of all the image is converted in gray scale.
 The procedure is very simple: the values of each pixel are changed with an average obtained by the old values RGB